Jaya Sri Maha Bodhi: Protective additions by later kings and others

 The Jaya Sri Maha Bodhi, as it became known, has since been cared for and protected by Buddhist monks and dedicated kings.
 Statues, water canals, golden fences, and walls have been built around the tree over the centuries, and many vows and offerings have been made by Buddhists at the foot of the sacred fig.

+Threats and incidents

+Jaya Sri Maha Bodhi in 1891.

 At times the tree has faced serious threats, and not only from wild elephants.
-Two storms in 1907 and 1911 resulted in broken branches.
-A vandal attacked the tree in 1929, hacking off another branch.
-In 1985, Tamil Tiger separatists stormed the site and massacred 146 Sinhalese-Buddhists on the upper terrace.
+Two branches of the sacred tree were broken during separate storms in 1907 and 1911.
+An individual called Katuwawala Jamis, cut down a branch in 1929.
+Liberation Tigers of Tamil Eelam shot and massacred a number of Sinhalese-Buddhists on the upper terrace in 1985.
+This incident is known as the Anuradhapura massacre.